vishalbelsare/PECas/doc/tutorial.rst

     >>> Y = np.array([2.23947, 2.84568, 4.55041, 5.08583])
     >>> sigma = 0.5 * np.ones(M.shape[0])

-Now, an instance ``pep`` of the class PECasProb can be created by also adressing the equality constraints and the inital guess, and perform the least squares estimation.
+Now, an instance ``pep`` of the class PECasProb can be created by also addressing the equality constraints and the initial guess, and perform the least squares estimation.

 .. code:: python